aafkegros/MicroscopyNodes/docs/index.md

 # Microscopy in Blender

-This is a project building bioimage support for the open source software blender.
-This currently exists as the Blender add-on `Microscopy Nodes`, previously named `tif2blender`.
-This is able to easily load tif files as volumetric objects in Blender.
+`Microscopy Nodes` is a Blender add-on that incorporates bioimage support for the open-source software blender. {{ svg('microscopy_nodes') }} Microscopy Nodes simplifies loading bioimage (tif/zarr) files as volumetric objects in Blender.

 Please make some pretty figures with this add-on!